 You’ll discover the history of Hungarian cuisine, taste local specialties and meet local producers.

-Find out more: 🍖 Food tour with 10 tasting 🍖
+Find out more: 🍖 Food tour with 10 tastings 🍖

 Getting to the Great Market Hall of Budapest